tmartin2/blog/_posts/2021-09-16-Delaying-Transformative-AI.md

 date: 2021-09-16 14:28:44 -0000
 ---

-__Note__: This is a question I was given on the a test task for a remote internship position that focused on AI alignment.
+__Note__: This is a question I was given on a test task for a remote internship position that focused on AI alignment.
 I got an interview for the position, but never heard back from the team, so I do not think I was accepted.
 I spent roughly two hours composing my response.
 Here is the question:

 _What is the expected value (or disvalue) from transformative artificial intelligence counterfactually being delayed by one year?
 Assume that all other projects are not delayed._